Your Step-by-Step Brick Patio Installation Guide

 Now for the heavy lifting.
 You’ll need to excavate the area inside your string outline to create a solid base.
 The goal is to remove the topsoil, grass, and any large roots, as this organic material can decompose over time and cause your pavers to sink and shift.
 Generally, you’ll need to dig down about 6 to 8 inches, but this can vary depending on your soil type and the pavers you’re using.
 Make sure the bottom of your excavated area is as level and compact as possible.
 This step is labor-intensive, but it’s absolutely essential for the long-term stability of your paver patio.

-Create a Slope for Drainage
+Creating a Gentle Slope for Drainage

 Water is a paver patio’s worst enemy.
 To prevent puddles from forming or water from running toward your home’s foundation, you need to build a slight slope into the excavated area.
 The standard rule of thumb is to create a slope that drops about 1/4 inch for every foot of distance away from your house.
 You can use your level and a straight board to check the grade as you work.
 This gentle, almost unnoticeable slope will channel rainwater away from your home, protecting both your foundation and your new patio from water damage.
 Proper drainage is a key part of all professional outdoor living solutions.

-Build a Solid Foundation
+How to Build a Solid Paver Patio Base

 Think of your patio’s foundation as its unsung hero.
 You’ll never see it once the project is finished, but the work you put in here is what separates a beautiful, long-lasting paver patio from one that shifts and sags over time.
 This is arguably the most critical stage of the entire installation, so take your time and get it right.
 A strong, well-compacted base provides the stability your pavers need to withstand foot traffic, weather, and the test of time.
 Rushing this step is a recipe for a wavy, uneven surface later on, so give your foundation the attention it deserves.
 It’s the key to creating an outdoor space you can be proud of for years to come.

-Install the Gravel Base
+Laying and Compacting the Gravel Base

 The gravel base is the backbone of your patio, providing essential drainage and a sturdy platform for everything that comes next.
 Start by spreading a layer of 3/4-inch crushed stone gravel across the entire excavated area.
 You’ll want to lay this in stages.
 Aim for a two-inch-thick layer, spread it evenly, and then repeat the process two more times for a total base of about six inches.
 This layered approach ensures there are no weak spots and creates a solid, interlocking foundation that won’t easily shift.
 It might seem like a lot of work, but this robust base is what will keep your patio level and stable through changing seasons.

-Add and Level the Bedding Sand
+Spreading and Leveling the Bedding Sand

 Once your gravel base is in place, it’s time to add a layer of bedding sand.
 This layer creates a firm yet flexible cushion that holds the individual pavers securely.
 Pour about one inch of coarse sand over the entire gravel base.
 Don’t worry about getting it perfect just yet.
 Use a garden rake to spread the sand out as evenly as possible across the surface.
 This sand bed is what you’ll use to set each paver, so getting a consistent depth is important for achieving a smooth, uniform finish.
 It fills any small voids in the gravel and gives you the perfect surface for laying the bricks.